azsk/AzTS-docs/01-Setup and getting started/README.md

 4. Update org-subscription mapping for your subscription(s) in AzTS UI.
 By default, there is no service mapping for your subscription.
 Therefore, you see the 'Unknown' value in the Service Filter dropdown in AzTS UI.
 To add service mapping, follow the steps provided here:
     - [Step 1: Prepare your org-subscription mapping](/02-Monitoring%20security%20using%20AzTS/README.md#step-1-prepare-your-org-subscription-mapping)
     - [Step 2: Upload your mapping to the Log Analytics (LA) workspace](/02-Monitoring%20security%20using%20AzTS/README.md#step-2-upload-your-mapping-to-the-log-analytics-la-workspace)
-  5. Ensure to review role assignemnts periodically for critical resources listed below as these would contain scan data:
-    1. Storage account in AzTS host RG
-    2. Log Analytics workspace in AzTS host RG
-  Also, as a good security practice, consider rotating keys for these resources periodically.

 [Manually trigger AzTS on-demand scan for entire tenant](README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant)